autosub-team/autosub/README.md

 	git clone https://github.com/autosub-team/autosub.git

-and then fetch the VHDL tasks using the update_tasks.sh script in the root folder.
+To fetch the existing VHDL tasks use the update_tasks.sh script in the root folder.
 In order to fetch the task you need to have the program rsync installed!

 # Documentation #